 The fresh water system consists of a potable water tank, distribution lines and a distribution pump.
-The pump is equipped with an automatic pressure switch and is located in in front of the close out panel in the mid-ship in floor hatch.
-To access remove the mounting screws and lower the panel.
+The pump is equipped with an automatic pressure switch and is located in the forward storage compartment.
 An in-line strainer located near the pump protects the system from debris.
-The tank is filled through a labeled deck fill located in the port side head unit.
+The tank is filled through a labeled deck fill located under the baitwell hatch.